(Updated 2019 August the 27th)

 Different variables bring us to channelling.
 Here below some tips to avoid it:

 - remove the wet puck of the previous shot, ensuring to clean and dry the basket ready for the next coffee dose: a wet basket would let the water following exactly the damp paths;

 - use the correct dose of coffee for the basket we are going to use;

-less than a usual dose and we are going to under extract, too much and we are going to overfilled the basket, over extracting and also dirty the gasket of the group head; if we are going to use much less dose in a basket (i.e. 16 grams in a 19 grams basket) we increase the chances of channelling because of two factors: the particle size of the puck is too coarse and there is too much gap between the puck and the shower screen;
+less than a usual dose and we are going to under extract, too much and we are going to overfill the basket, over extracting and also dirty the gasket of the group head; if we are going to use much less dose in a basket (i.e. 16 grams in a 19 grams basket) we increase the chances of channelling because of two factors: the particle size of the puck is too coarse and there is too much gap between the puck and the shower screen;

-- do not tap with the tamper on the side of the portafilter with the purpose of even the puck: we are going to create too much cracks where water can easily pass through (we would get the same result as when we hit the portafilter to the group head) (it doesn’t make any sense to re-tamp to create a more compact puck; we can only knock it out and grind another dose)
+- do not tap with the tamper on the side of the portafilter with the purpose of even the puck: we are going to create too many cracks where water can easily pass through (we would get the same result as when we hit the portafilter to the group head) (it doesn’t make any sense to re-tamp to create a more compact puck; we can only knock it out and grind another dose);

-And lastly, prewetting minimise our mistakes about the actions we previously made: it’s basically a preinfusion at low-pressure which improves the extraction saturating the coffee ready to be extracted uniformly and evenly.
-It also decreases fines migration, a phenomenon in which fines grounds go to the bottom of the basket and mix together with other particles forming a layer that is going to obstruct the water flow.
-This leads to a uneven extraction (channelling) resulting in a bad quality cup.
+And lastly, prewetting minimise our mistakes about the actions we previously made: it’s a preinfusion at low-pressure which improves the extraction saturating the coffee ready to be extracted uniformly and evenly.
+It also decreases fines migration, a phenomenon in which fines grounds go to the bottom of the basket and mix with other particles forming a layer that is going to obstruct the water flow.
+This leads to an uneven extraction (channelling) resulting in a bad quality cup.